Vote by post

 You'll need to have your National Insurance number for security.

-Apply to vote by post online
+Apply or reapply to vote by post online

 What happens next